-Erasmus+ (called Erasmus plus) is the new EU funding programme for education, training, youth and sport.
+Erasmus+ (called Erasmus plus) is the EU funding programme for education, training, youth and sport.
 The programme runs from 2014 to 2020.
 It combines previous funding programmes in the sector including the Lifelong Learning Programme (Comenius, Leonardo, Erasmus, Grundtvig and Transversal Programmes), Youth in Action, Jean Monnet, Tempus and Erasmus Mundus.

 The previous programmes have now closed and no further applications under those programmes can be accepted.
 Existing projects funded by those programmes will wind down over the next 1 - 3 years.

-Erasmus+ will provide opportunities for participants who include students and education staff, to study, train, get work experience and volunteer abroad.
-In addition to providing grants for individuals, Erasmus+ will support transnational partnerships among education, training and youth institutions and organisations.
-It will also support national efforts to modernise education, training and youth systems.
+Erasmus+ provides opportunities for participants who include students and education staff, to study, train, get work experience and volunteer abroad.
+In addition to providing grants for individuals, Erasmus+ supports transnational partnerships among education, training and youth institutions and organisations.
+It also supports national efforts to modernise education, training and youth systems.
 For the first time it will provide support to sport initiatives.

 The main aims of Erasmus+ are to: